 Mayor Weisner also serves as Chairman of the Board for OnLight Aurora, a public-private partnership created to connect the Aurora schools, hospitals and businesses to the city’s 50-mile fiber optic network . . . and to the digital world beyond.

 Locally, Tom was founding Chairman of the Aurora East Educational Foundation, former Chair of the Quad County Urban League, and board member of United Way, Family Counseling Services and several other Not-For-Profits.
 Tom’s wife, Marilyn, currently serves as Executive Director of the Aurora Area Interfaith Food Pantry.

-Prior to joining City staff in 1986, Tom and his wife, Marilyn, served in the Peace Corps, assisting rain forest dwellers in the highlands of Guadalcanal, Solomon Islands.
+Prior to being elected mayor, Weisner served the City of Aurora for nearly 20 years overseeing a number of city operations including: emergency management, public properties and organizational development.
+Before that Tom and his wife, Marilyn, served in the Peace Corps, assisting rain forest dwellers in the highlands of Guadalcanal, Solomon Islands.